danilolmc/awesome-todo-app/README.md

 <br/>

-### ToDo list app built with Angular, Material Design with drag and drop, dark/light theme and Json Server
+### ToDo list app built with Angular, Material Design with drag and drop, dark/light theme, Json Server and Unit Testing with Jest

 <br/>